 What you need

 You will need a computer spreadsheet (example here).
-If you do not have Microsoft Excel, you can download OpenOffice (a free alternative to Microsoft Office, which includes a spreadsheet) at http://www.openoffice.org/.
+If you do not have Microsoft Excel, you can download LibreOffice (a free alternative to Microsoft Office, which includes a spreadsheet) at https://www.libreoffice.org/.

 What you do